How can I help?

 • Provide information and guidance to those working for the University on how to recognise and address fraud, irregularity, bribery and corruption issues

-The Counter Fraud Policy and Anti-Bribery & Corruption Policy should be read in conjunction with our Whistleblowing (‘Public Interest Disclosure’) Policy & Procedure.
+The Counter Fraud, Anti-Bribery & Corruption Policy applies to all individuals working at all levels and grades and should be read in conjunction with our Whistleblowing (‘Public Interest Disclosure’) Policy, Financial Regulations and Conflict of Interest Policy.